chrisdavies/webeval/results.md

 Rails is slower than I expected, coming in at around 300 requests per second.
 I don't know if it is similar to Node in that it may need some extra configuration to take advantage of all my CPU cores.

+Python Japronto is supposed to be blazing fast.
+It doesn't appear to be so on my Mac.
+It is faster than Rails, but slower than everything else.
+I'm not sure what I'm doing wrong here, any advice is appreciated (or better yet, pull requests!).

 ## Benchmark summary

 Clojure (users), async postgres test